-In 2021, the S2R JU foresees to run several procurement procedures for middle or low-value contracts14, implement existing FWC and select individual exteral experts based on a Call for expression of interest (CEI).
+In 2021, the S2R JU foresees to run several procurement procedures for middle or low-value contracts 27, implement existing FWC and select individual external experts based on a Call for expression of interest (CEI).

-Indicative Title Indicative expenditure Type of procedure Indicative (EUR) schedule Communication and event services and supplies 500,000 Middle or low-value contracts or specific Contracts/order forms implementing a FWC 1Q, 2Q, 3Q and 4Q 2021 Subscriptions to journals & periodicals Max.
-10,000 Negotiated procedure for low-value contracts Yearly Assistance and support of external experts 50,000 Ad-hocsupportcontracts, notfor callevaluationnorreview,based on a CEI 1Q, 2Q, 3Q and 4Q 2021 Basic Office Furniture <15,000 Specific Contracts/order forms implementing a FWC 1Q, 2Q, 3Q and 4Q 2021 Catering services 35,000 Low-value contracts or specific Contracts/order forms implementing a FWC 1Q, 2Q, 3Q and 4Q 2021 IT support and supplies 150,000 Specific Contracts/order forms implementing a FWC or Negociated procedure for middle or low value contract 1Q, 2Q, 3Q and 4Q 2021 Team Building and Training 20,000 Negociated procedure for low value contract or Specific Contracts/order forms implementing a FWC 1Q, 2Q, 3Q and 4Q 2021 Finance and audit 25,000 Specific Contracts/order forms implementing a 1Q, 2Q, 3Q and 4Q 2021
+Indicative Title Indicative Type of procedure Indicative expenditure (EUR) schedule Communication and event services 500,000 Middle or low-value 1Q, 2Q, 3Q and supplies contracts or specific and 4Q 2021 Contracts/order forms implementing a FWC Subscriptions to journals & Max.
+10,000 Negotiated procedure Yearly periodicals for low-value contracts Assistance and support of external 300,000 Ad-hoc support 1Q, 2Q, 3Q experts, for contracts, not for call and 4Q 2021 administrativeadministrativeadmin evaluation nor and operational activities review, based on a CEI Basic Office Furniture <15,000 Specific 1Q, 2Q, 3Q Contracts/order and 4Q 2021

-14 According with Article 43(2) of the new S2R JU Financial Rules adopted by the Governing Board's Decision n° 11/2019 and entered int force on 01/01/2020, for contracts with a value between EUR 60,000 and the thresholds laid down in Article 175 of Regulation (EU, Euratom) 2018/1046 the procedure set out in Section 2 of Chapter 1 Annex I of Regulation (EU, Euratom) 2018/1046 for contracts with a low value not exceeding EUR 60,000 may be used.
+According with Article 43(2) of the new S2R JU Financial Rules adopted by the Governing Board's Decision n° 11/2019 and entered int force on 01/01/2020, for contracts with a value between EUR 60,000 and the thresholds laid down in Article 175 of Regulation (EU, Euratom) 2018/1046 the procedure set out in Section 2 of Chapter 1 Annex I of Regulation (EU, Euratom) 2018/1046 for contracts with a low value not exceeding EUR 60,000 may be used.